The Curricular Analytics Project (CAP)

 Access the Tool

-UERU is participating in ongoing research.
-Findings to date suggest that unnecessary curricular complexity extends time-to-degree and adversely affects graduation rates.
-On-going study aims to assess the impact on achievement gaps.
-Use of the tool has the manifest benefit of engaging faculty, advisors, and others in student-centered review of required curricula, while latent benefits include encouraging unit-level student-centered discussion as such.
+Findings document that unnecessary curricular complexity extends time-to-degree, adversely affects graduation rates, and contributes to achievement gaps.
+Use of the tool has the manifest benefit of engaging faculty, advisors, and others in data-informed review of curricula, while latent benefits include encouraging broad-based unit-level student-centered discussion.

 A screenshot of a Curricular Analytics degree map